beginR: Models

 3. Fit an lm with your selected variables.

-4. Use your intial lm fit to create a stargazer table output.
-Embed in an R Markdown document or output html.
-Use ?stargazer to learn about and then change one or more default settings.
+4. Use your intial lm fit to create a regression table output.
+Embed in an Quarto document or output an html file.
+Use ?modelsummary to learn about and then change one or more default settings.